crownstone/crownstone-lib-hue-behaviour/documentation/Discovery.md

 ### Discovering all bridges in the network

 The Discovery utility provides the following:

 `await Discovery.discoverBridges()`

-On success it returns an array of uninitialized Bridges with it's name and IP Address set.
+On success, it returns an array of uninitialized Bridges with its name and IP Address set.

 If no Bridges are found or the Discovery API is unreachable, it returns an empty array.

 `await Discovery.getBridgesFromDiscoveryUrl()`